nowshin51/EdurekaAutomation/README.md

 The objective of this project is to showcase the implementation of Selenium WebDriver for web automation on the Edureka platform.

 ## Features
-Login Functionality: Automates the login process to the Edureka website.
+1.Login Functionality: Automates the login process to the Edureka website.
-Navigation to Profile Page: Navigates to the user's profile page within the site.
+2.Navigation to Profile Page: Navigates to the user's profile page within the site.
-Update Career Interests: Performs updates to the career interest section on the user's profile.
+3.Update Career Interests: Performs updates to the career interest section on the user's profile.
-Logout: Automates the logout process from the website.
+4.Logout: Automates the logout process from the website.

 ## Requirements
 Java Development Kit (JDK): Ensure you have JDK installed on your system.